 How to Move & Delete Apps and Widgets around the Home Screen

 To delete an app or widget, press, hold and drag it to the Trash Bin.
 The great thing about Android software is you have full control over how it looks, which means you can move apps and widgets to a section of the home screen you choose.
 I have a few friends that are app developers based in London working on a really cool app for this.
 When they’re finished with it, I’ll definitely be doing a write up on it.

-You can do this by simply touching and holding the app or widget you want to move, the phone will vibrate and your then free to drag the app or widget to you desired place on the homescreen.
+You can do this by simply touching and holding the app or widget you want to move, the phone will vibrate and your then free to drag the app or widget to your desired place on the home screen.
 Neat huh?

 Now to delete an app and Widget it’s very similar to above.

 Touch and hold your finger on the app or widget you want to remove, it will display a screen like the one pictured.